Clemapfel/Mousetrap.jl/docs/src/01_manual/08_menus.md

 No direct child of `root` is an "action"-, "widget"-, "icon"- or "section"-type item.
 This is what is required for `MenuBar`.
 All top-level items have to be submenus.

 !!!
 Warning
-    Due to a bug in the backend, as of version 0.1.0, a menu model used for a `MenuBar` **may not have a "widget"-type item in a submenu of a submenu**.
+    Due to a bug in the backend, as of `v0.3.0`, a menu model used for a `MenuBar` **may not have a "widget"-type item in a submenu of a submenu**.

     This means we *can* add a widget to any submenu of `root`, but we may not add a widget to any submenu that is nested any deeper than a direct child of `root`.